 Dufferin Concrete is proud to offer a large range of products and solutions for projects of all sizes in a variety of sectors.

-Low Carbon Concrete is an innovative concrete solution used to reduce CO2 emissions by up 50% when compared to conventional concrete manufacturing.
-Low Carbon Concrete was designed to not only fulfill the strength requirements for applications, but particularly to include the CO2 and EPD (Environment Product Declaration) calculations in concrete optimization.
+Low Carbon Concrete is an innovative concrete solution used to reduce the embodied carbon by up to 50% when compared to conventional concrete manufacturing.
+Low Carbon Concrete was designed to not only fulfill the strength requirements for applications, but particularly to include the CO2 and EPD (Environment Product Declaration) calculations in concrete optimization

 Designing and building sustainable structures that incorporate green materials like lower carbon concrete is becoming increasingly popular.
-There are various technologies available to decrease concrete CO2 emissions by designing the concrete mixture with low energy cement and a high amount of supplementary cementitious materials, using recycled aggregates and water; and injecting CO2 into concrete during the mixing or curing process.
+There are various technologies available to decrease concrete embodied carbon by designing the concrete mixture with low energy cement and a high amount of supplementary cementitious materials, using recycled aggregates and water.

 Dufferin Concrete has developed a Lower Carbon Concrete solution that combines state-of-the-art research and expertise along with proven CRH techniques that ensure an optimized use of CRH Slag Cement, Portland Limestone Cement and advanced chemical technologies.
-This concrete solution has been successfully used in two residential projects reducing CO2 emissions by up to 50%!
+This concrete solution is approved under CSA, OPSS, and Municipal specifications, and has been successfully used to reduce embodied carbon by up to 50%!